nlayton777/ECS193-SeniorDesignProject-FlightTracker/README.md

     -repeatedly enter the query "SELECT COUNT(opt_saletotal) FROM <tablename>;" into the SQL database and see if the number of entries increments over time

-Here is our list of To-Do's:
--insert automated mail code into our search engine -perform background search for multiple users -validate search window time in countdown.php
-    - NOTE: (current time + search time) cannot be greater than or equal to depart_date
--link to booking sites once user is satisfied with results -polish UI (especially index.php)
--finalize images and logo

 below is our database schema
 (the name of each table is listed above the table)